mgunter-pivotal/telescopic-test-demo/Readme.md

-'''An example for how to optimize test automation for hardware-centric, telemetry-driven applications Uses code from the following Repos: https://github.com/TU-Berlin-DIMA/resense.git https://github.com/garden-io/garden.git
+[bold]An example for how to optimize test automation for hardware-centric, telemetry-driven applications Uses code from the following Repos: https://github.com/TU-Berlin-DIMA/resense.git https://github.com/garden-io/garden.git